AntonioND/ucity/docs/animated-graphics.rst

 Note that the minimum value for ``PLANE_CHANGE_DIR_MIN`` should be high enough so that the plane doesn't rotate before leaving the runway of an airport.
-In practice, this means that the value should be higher than the lenght of the runway in pixels.
+In practice, this means that the value should be higher than the length of the runway in pixels.
 Planes spawn at tiles with index ``T_AIRPORT_RUNWAY``, defined in ``source/room_game/tileset_info.inc``.